jianzongwu/Awesome-Open-Vocabulary/README.md

 - `diff.`: Use diffusion models
 - `unify`: Unify several tasks (semantic segmentation, instance segmentation, and panoptic segmentation)
 - `sam`: Use SAM (Segment Anything Model)
+- `open.`: Demonstrated with open-set capability. (only for Video Understanding)
+- `audio.`: With audio modality.
 - `other`: Other methods that cannot be grouped into above ones.

 ### Open Vocabulary Object Detection